PantalonOrange/Mailviewer/README.md

 Caution!
 Alpha version

 ### Create objects:
-To create the objects copy the sources to your sourcefiles (qrpglesrc, qcmdsrc, etc) and compile them via seu-option "14"
+To create the objects copy the sources to your sourcefiles (qrpglesrc, qcmdsrc, etc).
+Change and compile the delivered CL IMAPVWMAKE and call it.